-Woobie, Destroyer of Worlds: Possible interpretation, If you believe that the Tribunal cast him away to do exactly what their friend and King had told them explicitly not to do and convincing him said King had betrayed him in the process.
+Woobie, Destroyer of Worlds: Possible interpretation, if you believe that the Tribunal cast him away to do exactly what their friend and King had told them explicitly not to do and convincing him said King had betrayed him in the process.

 Daedric Prince whose sphere is dusk and dawn, and the magic in between the realms of twilight.
 A key player in the events of the game.

-Good Is Not Nice: Considered one of the "good" Daedra by the Dunmer, and in general by the people of Tamriel, but she is the one who cursed them with ashen skin and red eyes for the Tribunal's perceived blasphemy against her.
+Good Is Not Nice: Considered one of the "good" Daedra by the Dunmer, and in general by the people of Tamriel, but she's the one who cursed them with ashen skin and red eyes for the Tribunal's perceived blasphemy against her.
 Also, her quest for revenge against the Tribunal, including the reincarnation of Nerevar, eventually and indirectly leads to the destruction of Morrowind.